PurdueRM/PurdueRM-Wiki/docs/algorithm/yolo.md

 `python train.py --img <image_size> --cfg yolov5s.yaml --batch 32 --epochs <epochs> --data data.yaml --weights yolov5s.pt --workers 24`

 This process will likely take forever, so please use a beefy PC.
 Also, increasing epochs will likely increase the accuracy of YoloV5, but it will increase training time and detection time hugely.
+Finally, these settings are not optimal for every use case.
+You *will* need to adjust these parameters.

 # Testing YoloV5